datarhei/restreamer/wiki/snapshot.md

 You should always be trying to use the API function of the camera manufacturer, as the quality of the snapshot is higher.

+---
 **Datarhei Hint ☺** ► Datarhei/Restreamer offers automatic snapshot.
-How this works is explained here [How2 embedd your Snapshot](../wiki/embedd-snapshot.html) .
+How this works is explained in our Docs/Guides about [Snapshots](../docs/guides-snapshot.html).

+---